romanonly/advancedanalytics/Bayesian Learning.md

 Now, Bayseian Analysis shows this feature is absolutely UNIMPORTANT and Response is independent of this feature.
 What I sugget is trust to Bayseian Learning.

-Here I show how to make  validation/proof/confirm  of my claim: I remove the important feature as it is reported by Supervised ML (both Random Forest and Logistic Regression)  (but unimportant by Bayesian Learning) from the original dataset and show that the quality of machine learning classification doesn't change!

-On the other hand,  when I remove  a few important features based on the the Bayesian Learning (but unimportant by ML/Random Forest) - Logistic regression classification accuracy fails dramatically.
-That is the indication that the removed feature was  really important.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/17115347/34472259-c64c011a-ef2b-11e7-9abe-c8c16c25078e.png" width="900"/>
 </p>

+## Expirements
+Here is how I  validate/prove/confirm/explain my claim.
+Both BL and ML tell us features importance.

+In 1st expirement, I remove from the original dataset the features reported as important by Supervised ML - and reported as NON-mportant by Bayesian Learning.
+I will show that the ability for classification prediction doesn't change, that means what we removed from our data was not really important.

+In 2nd expirement On the other hand,   I remove  features reported as important by Bayesian Learning - and reported as NOT important by ML.
+Classification accuracy for the new dataset fails dramatically.
+That is the indication that the removed features were  really important.

+I show in this work that although Supervised ML provides ranking for the features importance, it turns into meaningless/low pratcial value/misleading when the dataset in question is far from the assumption of the features independence.
+In this work I show that Bayesian Learning features ranking should be more accurate.

+I prodice a new datasey by removing from the original dataset the variables that Bayesian learning reported as unimportant.
+Notice that some of these fatures that I removed - they are actually in the top of the importance list as reported by  Random Forest learning! here they are: (TBD)

+The 2nd dataset I produce by decimating the original one by removing least important features based on ML here they are: (TBD).
+These features are important based on the Bayesian Graph because they have links to the **Response** and located very  close.

 ## Bayesian Networks
 **Left** - Bayseian network obtained by averaged bootstrpap of 150 HC (Hill-Climb) models